Topological defects promote layer formation in Myxococcus xanthus colonies: Supplementary Text

 where $B$ is the bulk modulus of the monolayer, and $P_0 = P(\rho_0)$ is the pressure of the uniform-density reference state.
 Introducing \cref{eq state} into \cref{eq force-balance-pressure}, we obtain

-In principle, not only the pressure but also both the friction coefficient $\xi_0$ and the active stress coefficient $\zeta$ could depend on cell density.
+Both the friction coefficient $\xi_0$ and the active stress coefficient $\zeta$ are per unit area (see \cref{force-balance}).
+Therefore, not only the pressure but also these coefficients could depend on cell density.
 Hereafter, in order to show that pressure gradients alone are sufficient to produce a counterflow, we ignore these possible additional dependencies.
-Moreover, given that the flow field obtained from the uniform-density approximation was close to the experimental measurements, we propose to explain the counterflow based on small perturbations around the uniform-density solution: $\rho(\mathbf{r}) = \rho_0 + \delta\rho(\mathbf{r})$ and $\mathbf{v}(\mathbf{r}) = \mathbf{v}^0(\mathbf{r}) + \delta\mathbf{v}(\mathbf{r})$.
+Moreover, given that the flow field obtained from the uniform-density approximation was close to the experimental measurements, we propose to explain the counterflow based on small perturbations around the uniform-density solution: $\rho(\bm{r}) = \rho_0 + \delta\rho(\bm{r})$ and $\bm{v}(\bm{r}) = \bm{v}^0(\bm{r}) + \delta\bm{v}(\bm{r})$.
 For these perturbations, and with the aforementioned assumptions, the force balance \cref{eq complete-force-balance} implies

-To obtain the flows induced by pressure gradients from \cref{eq flow-perturbations}, we need to specify the basal cell density field $\rho(\mathbf{r})$.
+To obtain the flows induced by pressure gradients from \cref{eq flow-perturbations}, we need to specify the basal cell density field $\rho(\bm{r})$.
 This field obeys the continuity equation

-where $k_{\text{extr}}(\mathbf{r},t)$ is the rate of cell extrusion from the basal monolayer to upper cell layers.
+where $k_{\text{extr}}(\bm{r},t)$ is the rate of cell extrusion from the basal monolayer to upper cell layers.
 If cells readily extrude upon compression, the steady-state extrusion rate is

 In the uniform-density situation of \cref{model,defects}, the extrusion rate reduces to